Traffic Director service routing APIs overview

 TLSRouteresource is supported only with Envoy proxies that are deployed as sidecar proxies or gateways.

 - Only Compute Engine VMs with automatic Envoy deployment and GKE Pods with automatic Envoy injection are supported.
-You cannot use manual deployment with the new APIs.
+You cannot use manual deployment with the service routing APIs.

 - Terraform is not supported in this release.

-- The new APIs are not backward compatible with the existing APIs.
+- The service routing APIs are not backward compatible with the older APIs.

 - When a